Kirkennan Estate Holiday Cottages Green Tourism Policy

 We believe that everyone should be able to enjoy a holiday and within the constraints of old buildings have worked to make Kirkennan accessible to those with limited mobility.
 We welcome dogs to Kirkennan.

-- We have worked to make our level access cottage Woodsedge suitable for guests with limited mobility by installing a wetroom with a widened doorway, purchasing an electric armchair and a riser-recliner armchair.
+- We have worked to make our level access cottage Woodsedge suitable for guests with limited mobility by installing a wetroom with a widened doorway, purchasing an electric adjustable height bed and a riser-recliner armchair.
+As a result of guest feedback we have added an additional fold down support by the toilet in Woodsedge (2021).
 Please see our access statement for full details.

 - We have made links with the local day care centre where guests can borrow a wheelchair or can visit for a day.